qres/HowToSimtech/HowToSimTech.md

 Gdb with cuda extension.
 You can also set _breakpoints in kernels_ and switch between threads to inspect the variables.

  * You can also create an init file `~/cuda-gdbinit`.
 Just use the same file as for `gdb` if you want colored backtraces.
+ * To break on API errors like failed kernel launches or other error codes use `set cuda api_failures stop`.
- * To check for _invalid memory addresses_, you can use `set cuda memcheck on` to enable something like `valgrind --tool=memcheck` for cuda
+ * To check for _invalid memory addresses_, you can use `set cuda memcheck on` to enable something like `valgrind --tool=memcheck` for cuda.
+Warning: This makes your program much slower.
  * TODO: problem with breakpoints on gpu connected to display.

 </details>